ryanwilsond/belte/docs/Principles.md

 Belte focuses on functionality as the first goal.
 This is one of the reasons that the syntax and design of the language were the first todos.
 Not biased by industry standards, ease of implementation, or something similar.
-This language aims to fix issues with programming languages, and added a unique spin on a c-style language.
+This language aims to fix issues with programming languages and added a unique spin on a C-style language.
 It aims to be intuitive like Python, robust like C#, high-performance like C++, and able to apply to most situations.

 ### Consistency

 A good way to make a language hard to use is to not keep strict guidelines that hold up the standard of consistency.
-Not only as a style guide, but as the language design itself.
+Not only as a style guide but as the language design itself.
 Everything in Belte aims to be as consistent as possible, reducing the background knowledge the developer is required to have.
 A good example to highlight how a language can go wrong with consistency is value versus reference types in C#.
 The developer must know whether the object they are using is a value or reference type, while in Belte every type/class is a value type by default.
-This includes built-ins, and user-defined types.
+This includes built-ins and user-defined types.
 This helps code readability and ease of development.

 ### Usability